- Test anxiety can cause physical symptoms such as: fast heartbeat, headaches, and stomach aches.

 Test anxiety is not the same thing as flunking a test because you didn’t study or because your mind was on something else, such as a breakup with your partner.
 Most people with test anxiety feel the same extreme nervousness about tests no matter the course subject – it’s not so much the material that is overwhelming, rather it’s the idea of having to perform on the spot.
 This can create a problem with grades, and with someone’s self-esteem and confidence.

 What causes test anxiety?

-Test anxiety is caused by being super stressed out about taking a test.
-It’s also caused by thinking about all of the negative things that could happen – such as forgetting how to answer questions, not knowing the answers, failing, etc. The ADAA–Anxiety and Depression Association of America–lists the following factors as likely causes of test anxiety:
+Anxiety is worsened when you focus on all of the bad things that could happen – such as forgetting how to answer questions, not knowing the answers, failing, etc. The ADAA–Anxiety and Depression Association of America–lists the following factors as likely causes of test anxiety: